Munavvarh/Ariel_Segmentation_Project/README.md

 We will be implementing this project via google colab.

 # Step 1:

-Create a new repo under one Github account of a member of your team.
-We have created new repo under Github account of @tanvirA25. here is the link of the repo : https://github.com/tanvirA25/Milestone-1/tree/Milestone1
+Create a new repo under one Github account of a member of your team.\n We have created new repo under Github account of @tanvirA25.\n here is the link of the repo : https://github.com/tanvirA25/Milestone-1/tree/Milestone1\n

 # step 2:

-Uploading the given seed repo for this project 228_training_aerial_imagery.py simple_multi_unet_model.py
+Uploading the given seed repo for this project\n 228_training_aerial_imagery.py\n simple_multi_unet_model.py\n

 # step 3: